sulabh915/Cheatsheet_database_and_scripts/Active_directory/Attack after Initial access.md

 ### Kerberoasting :
 -  Kerberoasting targets on service account .
-- some service account runs on high privilege account
+- some service account runs on high privilege account.
-- Any authenticted user can request service ticket of service account by TGS
+- Any authenticted or unauthenticate we just want username we can easily request service ticket of service account by TGS.
-- Service ticket is encrypted with service account password hash
+- Service ticket is encrypted with service account password hash.
-- we request and crack those hash
+- we request and crack those hash.

 create service principle name :